bryan-at-looker/embed-sdk-sko-markdown/section1.md

 In short, we use environment variables as a way to configure the server to store necessary information **on startup** like the host name and API credentials.

 Navigate to your .env and fill in your API id and secret in `LOOKERSDK_CLIENT_ID`, `LOOKESDK_CLIENT_SECRET`.
 If you don't have API credentials yet, log into your Looker instance and follow the directions [here](https://docs.looker.com/admin-options/settings/users#api3_keys).
-For the base url, follow the format as in the example. embed host without the https and base url with https and API port.

 Now that the .env is configured, lets start up the server.

 ```
 npm install

-## fix the bug for StringDecoder in readable-stream
+## fix the bug for StringDecoder in readable-stream:

 awk '{gsub(/: StringDecoder/,": any")}1' ./node_modules/@types/readable-stream/index.d.ts > tmp.txt && mv ./tmp.txt ./node_modules/@types/readable-stream/index.d.ts

 echo '127.0.0.1 embed.demo' | sudo tee -a /etc/hosts

 ## You will need to enter your laptops password to change the /etc/hosts file

 npm start

 ```